-Homework: Homework for the entire semester is listed on the attached sheet; it is due the date following the listed date.
-It will not be collected, unless otherwise specified during lecture or recitation.
+Homework: There will be assignments using My Math Lab, a web-based homework system, that count for credit.
+Instructions for accessing these assignments will be forthcoming.
+In addition to the web homework, written homework for the entire semester is listed on the attached sheet; it is due the date following the listed date.
+Written homework will not be collected, unless otherwise specified during lecture or recitation.
 Questions on examinations and quizzes will be modeled on homework questions, so it is essential to practice on homework problems.
 The best procedure to follow is this: Do each homework set by its due date, check your answers against those in the back of the book, and keep a record of those homework questions with which you have difficulty.
 Watch for these and similar problems to be done in lecture and ask about them in recitation.